Pedestrian Killed In Hit-And-Run Crash In Arden Arcade Area Of Sacramento

 The pedestrian was pronounced dead.

-No further details have been released.MORE NEWS: CA Pushes To Vaccinate Or Give Boosters Ahead Of Potential Winter Surge
+No further details have been released.MORE NEWS: Suspected Burglar Accused Of Threatening Amador County Deputy With Knife

 This is the latest in a recent series of hit-and-run crashes in the Sacramento region.